 Before connecting to a free proxy server, do some research into whether it encrypts its traffic or merely claims to.
 You may end up sacrificing more than you bargained for in both speed and security.

-Skip the uncertainty with free proxy servers.
+Skip the uncertainty of free proxy servers.
 Try ExpressVPN’s fast, private, optimized network risk-free.
 If you’re not completely satisfied within 30 days, get a full refund.
 It’s that simple.